 7. Be familiar with and provide referrals to campus resources and support services.

-8. Perform duties as assigned by the Office of Academic Services and the Office of Residential Life.
+8. Perform duties as assigned by the Academic Success Center and the Office of Residential Life.

 9. Strong communication and organizational skills.